Allofit® IT Ceramic Bearing System in Total Hip Arthroplasty

 Study Population

-The study population will be comprised of 200 males and females who require primary total hip arthroplasty.
+The study population will be comprised of a maximum of 200 males and females who require primary total hip arthroplasty.
 Subjects will be enrolled at 4 investigative centers.
 Subjects must be geographically accessible throughout the study and be willing and able to attend required follow-up appointments.
 Candidates who express interest in study participation will be offered informed consent, and eligibility will be determined based upon the inclusion/exclusion criteria.

 Description